dotxnc/baslike/README.md

 ### Comments
 ___
-Commenting code can be important so I've implemented a very simplistic way of documenting code.
-If a word contains any lowercase letter it gets ignored by the interpreter.
+Commenting code can be important so I've implemented a very simplistic way of documenting code. ~~If a word contains any lowercase letter it gets ignored by the interpreter.~~
+**NOTE**: Comments were changed in 0.5 to the following.
 ```
-This is a comment
+(This is a comment)
 MDS 0
 ADD 5
 ```
 This works fine and the resulting output is just as you'd expect.
 ```
+(
-THIS is not a comment
+THIS is still a comment
+)
 MDS 0
 ADD 5
 ```
-This will cause a warning of `NON OPERATION (THIS)`.
+~~This will cause a warning of `NON OPERATION (THIS)`.~~ See previous note.